hack3r-0m/bvs-tpw-hackathon/README.md

 - /statistics show current gas price to predict confirmation timing and other such data
 - /logs show access history
 - statistics are updated every 3 hours via python cron job
+- site might be slow because its currently unoptimized and running over 512 mb vps

 HOW TO CLONE THIS REPO: